ASCrookes/Configs/README.md

-PS1
+Configs
 ===

-The simple PS1 value I use for my terminal.
+The configurations I have set on my computer to make life easier.